simonmichael/hledger/doc/SPEC-holdings.md

 - Weight is each row's value as a percentage of the portfolio's total value; blank unless all displayed holdings are priced in one commodity.
-- RGain sums each dispose posting's proceeds minus the cost basis of the disposed units, for the lots at or under the row's account.
+- RGain sums each dispose posting's proceeds minus the cost basis of the disposed units, for the row's commodity's lots at or under the row's account.
+A commodity fully disposed from a displayed account keeps its realised gain visible via a zero-units row.
 Fully disposed lots have no row of their own (eg with --lots), but their realised gains are included in the totals row, which computes RGain and XIRR from the displayed rows' base accounts - consistent across display modes.
 Fully disposed accounts don't appear in the report at all, so neither do their realised gains.
-- XIRR solves for the annualised rate of return implied by the account's dated cashflows (acquisitions at transacted or basis cost, disposals at proceeds) plus its current value, like roi's IRR (using ridders, rate**(days/365.25)); it thus includes realised gains.
+- XIRR solves for the annualised rate of return implied by the holding's dated cashflows (acquisitions at transacted or basis cost, disposals at proceeds) plus its current value, like roi's IRR (using ridders, rate**(days/365.25)); it thus includes realised gains.
 Blank when